tytydraco/yessleep/out/The_Seeker_Part_One.md

 I had been inches from this broken person’s grasp.
 I breathed a sigh of relief, but the thought of their attempt being successful stuck with me.

-I wish I could say that the worst of it had come and gone, but as I told you before.
-This only gets worse over time.
+I wish I could say that the worst of it had come and gone but, this only gets worse over time.
 This was simply their first appearance.